Frojd/wagtail-trash/README.md

 ## Caveats

 Since Wagtail Recycle Bin uses the hook `before_delete_page` it might interfere with your applications `before_delete_page` if you have defined one that returns a status code.
 Make sure wagtail recycle bin is the last hook that runs otherwise or your custom `before_delete_page` might not run since Wagtail Recycle Bin doesn't call it.

+## Clearing the bin regularly

+There is an included managment-command called `empty_recycle_bin` that takes a required argument `--older_than_days`.
+To remove all items in the bin that's been there more than 30 days run this command:

+`./manage.py empty_recycle_bin --older_than_days=30`